tinydeltas/nelhusseini.github.io/README.md

 I'm a second year doctoral graduate student at University of Maryland.
 [Read more about my life](https://nelhusseini.github.io/about/)

-I'm most passionate about contributing to global food security through genetic improvement of aquaculture species.
-This site will highlight my work and other projects I'm interested in.
+Use this site to discover my work and other projects I'm interested in.
 Feel free to contact me below if you have any questions!